-In Malaysia, the paddy crop zakat assessment includes the acquired subsidy money, which is considered salary and income (al-Mal al-Mustafad), and 2.5 percent is mandatory zakat if the nisab is observed in the states of Selangor, Sarawak, Perlis, and Penang.
-As a result, various regulations govern the assessment of agricultural zakat.
-According to Al-Mamun, Haque, and Jan (2019), Selangor, Penang, Perlis, and Sarawak officially adopted cost relief before agricultural zakat to aid farmers allowing the deduction of crop running costs, as shown in Table 2.
+In Malaysia, the paddy crop zakat assessment includes the acquired subsidy money, which is considered salary and income (al-Mal al-Mustafad), and 2.5% is mandatory zakat if the nisab is observed in the states of Selangor, Sarawak, Perlis and Pulau Pinang.
+Hence, various regulations govern the assessment of agricultural zakat.
+According to Al-Mamun, Haque and Jan (2019), Selangor, Pulau Pinang, Perlis and Sarawak officially adopted cost relief before agricultural zakat to aid farmers, allowing for the deduction of crop running costs, as shown in Table 2.

-All the selected states agree to allow paddy expenses such as fertilisers, herbicides, land rentals, soil ploughing, rental of harvesting machines, and salaries for human resources to relieve overhead costs.
+All the selected states agreed to allow paddy expenses such as fertilisers, herbicides, land rentals, soil ploughing, rental of harvesting machines and salaries for human resources to relieve overhead costs.
 Besides, transport costs are permitted to all the states mentioned above except Terengganu, Sarawak, and Selangor.
-As indicated in Table 3, the researcher details the cost deduction in selected states.
+As indicated in Table 3, the researcher details the cost deduction in the selected states.